Arviot lisäosalle Cookiebro - Cookie Manager

 In the Cookie Log there is column called "Decision" which is either "Set" or "Blocked".
 If it says "Set" it means cookie was stored and if it says "Blocked" it means cookie was rejected.

-Firefox should be set to allow cookies so that Cookiebro can take care of the handling. - Arvioitu 3/5kirjoittanut Firefox-käyttäjä 14464303, viisi vuotta sitten
+Firefox should be set to allow cookies so that Cookiebro can take care of the handling. - Arvioitu 3/5kirjoittanut Firefox-käyttäjä 14464303, kuusi vuotta sitten

 Kehittäjän vastaus

-lähetetty kolme vuotta sittenCookiebro 2.16.0+ now hides elements that don't match the search so it works by filtering.
-Enjoy! - Arvioitu 3/5kirjoittanut Firefox-käyttäjä 13311615, viisi vuotta sittenI hope to support the traditional Chinese interface.
+lähetetty viisi vuotta sittenCookiebro 2.16.0+ now hides elements that don't match the search so it works by filtering.
+Enjoy! - Arvioitu 3/5kirjoittanut Firefox-käyttäjä 13311615, kuusi vuotta sittenI hope to support the traditional Chinese interface.

-- Arvioitu 3/5kirjoittanut Andis Grosšteins, viisi vuotta sittenCookiebro is a functional cookie manager but UI needs some work and UX improvements.
+- Arvioitu 3/5kirjoittanut Andis Grosšteins, kuusi vuotta sittenCookiebro is a functional cookie manager but UI needs some work and UX improvements.

 For example: Current search implementation in cookies editor is of little use when there are more than a few dozen sites with cookies and I have 477 sites.
 Filtering and displaying only matching entries would be a much better approach.
 Just like the old Firefox cookies manager or about:config page.